Kigali, Kamonyi and Muhanga Districts

 Half of all households have been headed by women

-Life expectancy at birth is only 55.7 years
+Life expectancy at birth is only 66 years for women and 70 for men

 Average years of schooling is 3.3 years